-Hence, early intervention is strongly recommended, especially when stuttering is accompanied by warning signs such as family history of stuttering, presence of other speech and language disorders, severe stutter and stuttering that has been on-going for 6 months.
+Hence, early intervention is strongly recommended, especially when stuttering is accompanied by warning signs such as a family history of stuttering, presence of other speech and language disorders, severe stutter and stuttering that has been on-going for 6 months.
 If left untreated, stuttering may follow a person till adulthood.

 “You cannot stutter when you sing”

 Yes, people who stutter typically do not stutter when singing or whistling.
-It is thought that singing activates a smoother voice and prolongs words in the lyrics, resulting in gentle onset of words and smoother speech compared to conversational speech.
+It is thought that singing activates a smoother voice and prolongs words in the lyrics, resulting in the gentle onset of words and smoother speech compared to conversational speech.
 Other situations where people who stutter become fluent include speaking at a different pitch and using a stage voice or foreign accent.

 “The best way to help my child stop the stutter is to make him repeat the same sentence a few times.”

 Making the child repeat the same sentence over and over again may make him feel more anxious and frustrated and increase the chance of him stuttering more severely.
 It is best to allow your child to complete his sentence whenever possible.

 To resolve the stuttering problem, it is best to refer him to a speech therapist who will assess the severity of his stutter.
 Stuttering intervention programs such as the Lidcombe Program may be introduced during speech therapy sessions to reduce his stutter.